AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/synchronization.md

   - **Addition or updates to attributes**: An SDS stream is created if newly referenced in transfer.
 The stream reference of the asset is added or updated.

+    - **Note:** If an AF element has a PI point reference that is not yet created when the transfer is started, creating that PI point reference will not trigger change synchronization.
+The PI point reference must be created before a transfer is started.

   - **Deletion of attributes**: The stream reference is removed from the asset.
 The SDS stream is removed if a point is no longer referenced in the transfer.<sup>1</sup>

   - **Deletion of the element**: The asset is deleted.<sup>1</sup>